Bologna Collectors

 As of today the collection can count more than 200 works, and our home is completely filled with artworks!
 But not only.
 Also my storage is packed with artworks, and this hurts me.
 Knowing that beautiful work of art are closed there is a bit frustrating.
 Each piece of my collection deserve to be seen everyday!

-That said, my desire to own a work of art is always the same since I bought my first work, but the way to enjoy art has changed: now I feel the need to share my pieces with a wider audience, in order to allow everyone to enjoy the sight of such beauties, and giving the right spot to every single works of the collection, at least for a period of time.
+That said, my desire to own a work of art is always the same since I bought my first work, but the way to enjoy art has changed: now I feel the need to share my pieces with a wider audience, to allow everyone to enjoy the sight of such beauties, and giving the right spot to every single works of the collection, at least for a period of time.
 This is the reason why Sof:Art was born.

 Are there key moments in how one becomes a collector?
 How did it start for you and how did it progress?